The terms and conditions have been updated effective

 4.8 If two or more signatures are required to authorise a transaction via the Client Portal, the relevant signatories must be different Client Authorisers.

-4.9 The Client must ensure that its Authorised Users who have been granted access for the purpose of submitting transaction notifications or requests, drawdown notices, applications, deposit forms, invoices or payment advices (“Client Actions”) to WATC do so before the final time specified in agreements between the Client and WATC or in guidelines, procedures or brochures made available to the Client by WATC (“WATC Documents”).
-Where WATC receives any such Client Actions after the final time specified in WATC documents, the Authorised User may be permitted access to the Client Portal but the decision to reject or accept and implement such Client Actions will be solely at the discretion of WATC.
+4.9 The Client must ensure that its Authorised Users submit transaction notifications or requests, drawdown notices, applications, deposit forms, invoices or payment advices (“Client Actions”) to WATC before the final time specified in agreements between the Client and WATC or in guidelines, procedures or brochures made available to the Client by WATC (“WATC Documents”).
+Where WATC receives any such Client Actions after the final time specified in WATC documentation, the Authorised User may be permitted access to the Client Portal but the decision to reject or accept and implement such Client Actions will be solely at the discretion of WATC.

 WATC must maintain reasonable security measures in regard to the Client Portal.
 However the Client must take its own precautions to ensure that the process which the Client uses for accessing the Client Portal does not expose it to the risk of Malicious Computer Software or other forms of interference which may damage its own computer system, programs or software.
 To the fullest extent permitted by law, WATC excludes all responsibility for any interference or damage to the Client’s computer system, programs or software which arises in connection with, or as a consequence of, its access to or use of the Client Portal.